misunmin/genesis21b/README.md

 Hi Misun,

 Please be sure to submit a CELS Proposal Intake Form  and provide the POCs for your partners so we can request their proposal documents.
 We will need the following proposal items from all partner institutions by Tuesday, 4/14.
 Please note that each partner institution is required to submit its own collaborative application in Grants.gov.

+- CELS intake form

 Proposal Materials Needed from Partners:

-    Biographical Sketches (SciENcv DOE) for senior/key personnel Current and Pending Support (SciENcv DOE) for senior/key personnel Project/Performance Site Location(s) form
+    - (o) Biographical Sketches (SciENcv DOE) for senior/key personnel
+    - (o) Current and Pending Support (SciENcv DOE) for senior/key personnel
+    - (-) Project/Performance Site Location(s) form
-     Partner project/performance site information
+    - (-) Partner project/performance site information
-    COI/Merit Reviewer Conflicts information
+    - (o) COI/Merit Reviewer Conflicts information
-     Partner Facilities & Other Resources information for shared Appendix 2 Partner Equipment information for shared Appendix 3 SYNERGISTIC ACTIVITIES (optional) for Appendix 5
+    - (-) Partner Facilities & Other Resources information for shared Appendix 2
+    - (-) Partner Equipment information for shared Appendix 3
+    - (o) SYNERGISTIC ACTIVITIES (optional) for Appendix 5
-    Transparency of Foreign Connections for Appendix 6 Any appendix content they need included in the common narrative/appendices Letter of Commitment from the partner institution Any Letters of Collaboration or Access they want included in Appendix 7, if applicable
+    - (x) Transparency of Foreign Connections for Appendix 6
+    - (-) Any appendix content they need included in the common narrative/appendices
+    - (-) Letter of Commitment from the partner institution
+    - (-)  Any Letters of Collaboration or Access they want included in Appendix 7, if applicable

+- abstract narrative
+- upload to Min box folder
+- grants.gov
+- register

 In addition, we will need all ANL key personnel documents and should be prepared to circulate the final Abstract and Narrative—identical across all partner organizations—between April 15–21, with the intent to submit the full proposal on Monday, April 27, 2026.

 Note, all proposal documents should be saved to (37) 21B_Min_Lead | Powered by Box.

-In addition, your grants.gov workspace ID is WS01634547 – please register in https://grants.gov/register so that I can add you to the workspace.
+In addition, your grants.gov workspace ID is WS01634547 – please register in https://grants.gov/register
+so that I can add you to the workspace.

 Please let me know if you have any questions.

 Regards,

 Elizabeth (Lisa) Cruz Garcia
 Proposal Resource Administrator
 Computing, Environment and Life Sciences
 Argonne National Laboratory
 Phone: 630-252-6821

 ```
 ## ANL CELS Genesis Proposal Process